 We conducted our Cultural Assessment through workshops, employee surveys and interviews with key executive stakeholders to gain a current view of the culture within the business, including identifying enabling attributes and hinderances.
 This not only informed future work, but also gained buy-in from staff on the case and rationale for change.

 The next stage led to the identification and development of one set of Values that resonated and inspired all staff and Board members.
 This required the facilitation of discussions, debates and challenges from the various stakeholders across the business in order to reach an agreed set of Values that everyone could align and engage with.

 This was followed by the development of an appropriate set of Behaviour Frameworks, based on the newly agreed Values developed once again with the staff and volunteers who would ultimately be responsible for England Golf’s vision.

 England Golf has now put in place a significant foundational stone to transform the culture of the organisation.
-A set of Values-based Behavioural Frameworks, developed by and agreed at all levels in the organisation that drive the work practices throughout the organisation.
+A set of Values-based Behavioural Frameworks, developed by and agreed upon at all levels in the organisation to drive the work practices throughout the organisation.

 “Culture Consultancy has made a great contribution to the development of our Values-based culture.
 The work included expert facilitation of both large All Staff events and small Senior Management Team and Board meetings.”

 “The engaging and thoughtful way Culture Consultancy approach all of their work had a positive impact within the organisation, even before the final aspects of the work have been fully embedded.
 The great working relationships developed enabled the project to be completed quickly and effectively – we could not have managed it without their assistance.”